KartikLabhshetwar/compoundInterest-server/README.md

 # compoundInterest-server
-using this server you can calculate the compound interest of the given data.
+this is a annual compound interest server using this server you can calculate annual compound interest.